 Following the success of the Naremburn Cycleway linking North Ryde to Naremburn which increased cycle commuter figures across the bridge by 60 percent, further improvements to cycle routes that connect to the bridge have been announced.

-In partnership with City of Sydney, a new cycleway will adjoin the southern end of the existing Sydney Harbour Bridge Cycleway to create a purpose built connection to the cyclist network on Kent Street, Sydney.
+Roads and Maritime, is working in partnership with City of Sydney on the southern cycleway proposal.
+The new cycleway connection would join the southern end of the existing Sydney Harbour Bridge Cycleway to create a purpose built connection to the cyclist network on Kent Street, Sydney.
 This will alleviate the need for cyclists to share public roads and footpaths between the bridge and Kent Street.

 The existing Sydney Harbour Bridge cycleway is a vital commuter link for Sydneysiders including cyclists enjoying the view of the harbour or commuting to and from work.